 These Are the Best Foods to Stockpile for an Emergency

 Natural disasters—a flood, hurricane, blizzard—often come with little or no warning.
-Stocking up now on the right nonperishable food items will help you weather the storm with less stress.
+Stocking up now on the right non-perishable food items will help you weather the storm (or global pandemic) with less stress.

 “In an emergency, generally you tend to think of meeting more basic needs than preferences and flavors,” says Elizabeth Andress, professor and food safety specialist at the University of Georgia.
 “But if you plan right, you can have a great variety of foods and nutrients.”
-Here, Andress and Swanson weigh in on what items you should include.
+Here, Andress and Swanson weigh in on what items—perishable and non-perishable—you should include.

 What to Always Keep in Your Pantry

-These items have lengthy expiration dates, so you can stash them away for long periods of time.
+These non-perishable food items (or close to it) have lengthy expiration dates, so you can stash them away for long periods of time, even if it’s not hurricane season or tornado season.
 Make a list of everything in your stockpile and check expiration dates every 6 to 12 months to keep things fresh.
 And don’t forget to have a can opener on hand at all times—all that food won’t be of any use if you can’t open it.

 A great source of energy, peanut butter is chock-full of healthful fats and protein.
 Unless the jar indicates otherwise, you don’t have to refrigerate after opening.